DNCHOW1/Block-The-Pig-Bot/README.md

 1. Absolute win is achieved
 2. Possible loss occurs

 at which point Bot terminates branch and backs up into previous game state.
-I believe the back up process is the bottle-neck right now, as it uses python's deepcopy at two different points to save and load previous game states.
+Right now, the two things preventing the bot from winning every grame are the faulty block detection and input automation.
+There is just one, one singular block that is often read incorrectly when acquiring webgame data.
+Moreover, the bot is still not programmed to automate the game, only made to simulate games for the user.
+Thus, if any deviations in the actual game occurred, the moves made would still be correct but with differing orders.

 ## Program In Action

 ## What's Next
 _Not in any particular importance or order to be done_
-1. Fixing the FloodFill implementation
+1. Improving the FloodFill implementation and its corresponding data structure
 2. Optimizing and cleaning up Pig's path finding
-3. Optimizing the simulation speed of the different games (by improving game state copying)
+3. ~~Optimizing the simulation speed of the different games (by improving game state copying)~~
 4. Optimize performance bottle-necks at "free block" stage of the game
-5. Splitting the functions and classes into multiple files
+5. ~~Splitting the functions and classes into multiple files~~
 6. **CLEANING UP CODE IN THE BOT FUNCTIONS AND CLASSES**
-7. Improving the initial image capture (5 seconds to capture webgame and convert to data)
+7. ~~Improving the initial image capture (5 seconds to capture webgame and convert to data)~~
-8. Have program recognize pig's position in webgame
+8. ~~Have program recognize pig's position in webgame~~
-9. Debugging memory leak when running visually
+9. ~~Debugging memory leak when running visually~~
-10. Have simulation more accurately mimic real game
+10. ~~Have simulation more accurately mimic real game~~
+11. Fix the incorrect block detection for the one tile
+12. Implement bot automation so bot can play webgame without user input